ApexEngineers/WRO-ApexEngineers/assembly.md

 # Build Guide

 This is the build guide for WRO Future Engineers team EARTH ALLIES 2024 solution - ApexBot.
-It assumes you have necessary tools and miscellaneous materials including but not limited to: M2.5, M3 driver bits; a 3D printer; a soldering iron; 20-24 gauge wire; and M2.5, M3 flat/countersunk screws.
+It assumes you have necessary tools and miscellaneous materials including but not limited to: screw driver set; a 3D printer; a soldering iron; appropriate wires; drilling machine and the required drill bits; and M3, M4, M5 flat/countersunk screws.

 Below is a more-or-less detailed step-by-step guide to recreate ApexBot.